Tatra 87

-The Tatra 87 (T87) is a car built by Czechoslovak manufacturer Tatra.
+The Tatra 87 (T87) is a car built by Czechoslovak manufacturer Tatra from 1936 to 1950.
 It was powered by a rear-mounted 2.9-litre air-cooled 90-degree overhead cam V8 engine that produced 85 horsepower and could drive the car at nearly 100 mph.
 It is ranked among the fastest production cars of its time.
-Competing cars in this class, however, used engines with almost twice the displacement, and with fuel consumption of 20 liters per 100 km (11.8 mpg).
+Competing cars in this class, however, used engines with almost twice the displacement, and with fuel consumption of 20 litres per 100 km (11.8 mpg).
 Thanks to its aerodynamic shape, the Tatra 87 had a consumption of just 12.5 litres per 100 km (18.8 mpg).
-After the war between 1950 and 1953, T87s were fitted with more-modern 2.5-litre V8 T603 engines.
+After the war, between 1950 and 1953, T87s were fitted with more modern 2.5-litre V8 T603 engines.

 The 87 was used by Hanzelka and Zikmund for their travel through Africa and Latin America from 1947 to 1950.

 Design

 The Tatra 87 has unique bodywork.
 Its streamlined shape was designed by Hans Ledwinka and Erich Übelacker and was based on the Tatra 77, the first car designed with aerodynamics in mind.
 The body design was based on proposals submitted by Paul Jaray of Hungarian descent, who designed the famous German Graf Zeppelin dirigibles.
 A fin in the sloping rear of the Tatra helps to divide the air pressure on both sides of the car, a technique used later in aircraft.
-Tatra 87 had a drag coefficient of 0.36 as tested in the VW tunnel in 1979 as well as reading of 0.244 for a 1:5 model tested in 1941.
+Tatra 87 had a drag coefficient of 0.36 as tested in the VW tunnel in 1979, as well as a reading of 0.244 for a 1:5 model tested in 1941.

-Small sets of windows in the dividers between the passenger, luggage space and engine compartments, plus louvres providing air for the air-cooled engine, allowed limited rear visibility.
-Its entire rear segment could be opened, to service the engine.
-The front doors are rear-hinged coach doors, sometimes termed "suicide doors", and the rear doors are front-hinged.
+Small sets of windows in the dividers between the passenger, luggage space, and engine compartments, plus louvres providing air for the air-cooled engine, allowed limited rear visibility.
+Its entire rear segment could be opened to service the engine.
+The front doors are rear-hinged coach doors, sometimes termed "suicide doors", while the rear doors are front-hinged.

-Many design elements of the Tatra 87, V570 and the later T97, were copied by later car manufacturers.
+Many design elements of the Tatra 87, V570, and the later T97, were copied by later car manufacturers.
 Ferdinand Porsche was heavily influenced by the Tatra 87 and T97 and the flat-four-cylinder engine in his design of the Volkswagen Beetle, and was subsequently sued by Tatra.

 The price new (in the 1940s) was 25,000 SFr.
 Its value today is around $125,000.
 A 1941 Tatra 87, owned and restored by Paul Greenstein and Dydia DeLyser of Los Angeles California, won a New York Times reader's poll of collector's cars in 2010, beating strong competition from 651 cars.